 Skip to main content

 Can dogs eat seafood?
+What you need to know

 Benefits of feeding seafood to your dog

 Seafood is a great and safe addition to your pooch’s diet when prepared correctly.
-It can complement their existing diet and can help cover some nutritional deficiencies.
+Seafood can complement their existing diet and can help cover some nutritional deficiencies.
 The main benefits of seafood for your dog are:

-• A great source of omega-3 fatty acids
+• A great source of Omega-3 fatty acids

 • High levels of quality protein